 Under contract with the Sanford Housing Authority, the Orlando Housing Authority manages housing authority properties in Sanford.
 The Orlando Housing Authority is not a troubled Agency.
 The Orlando Housing Authority is designated as a Standard Performer as documented through HUD's Public and Indian Housing Information Center at https://pic.hud.gov/pic/haprofiles/haprofilelist.asp.
 The Sanford Housing Authority is no longer considered a troubled agency.
 The City of Sanford supports the collaboration between the Sanford Housing Authority and the Orlando Housing Authority in any initiative they have to improve public housing in Sanford.
-Sanford Housing authority and the City of Sanford recently received a choice neighborhood planning grant to help improve housing in Sanford.
-The City of Sanford is the co-applicant on the Choice Neighborhood Initiative Grant and an active participant in the planning initiative.
+Sanford Housing authority and the City of Sanford received a choice neighborhood planning grant in 2016 to develop a transformation Plan to improve the quality of life foor residents in the Goldsboro neighborhood.
+The Plan include improving housing in the neighborhood.
+The City of Sanford was the co-applicant on the Choice Neighborhood Initiative Planning Grant and an active participant in the planning initiative.
+Currently the City of Sanford, Sanford Housing Authority and Goldsboro Front Porch Council are evaluating the feasibility of applying for a Choice Neigborhood Implementation Grant to assist with implementing the Transformation Plan.